-Despite the provision of prophylactic agents as intervention of HBV, HBV infection remains a major global public health concern, particularly in developing countries [18, 19, 12].
+Despite the provision of prophylactic agents as an intervention against HBV, HBV infection remains a major global public health concern, particularly in developing countries [18, 19, 12].
 The result of our present study shows that the prevalence of HBV was 2.1% and this percentage prevalence was higher than 1.51% reported by [19] in Gombe, Nigeria but lower than 2.9%, 4.98% and 8.0% in a student reported by [20], [21] and [12] in Uganda, Cameroon and Ethiopia.
-Similarly, the prevalence of HBV was also lower than 8.3% and 6.49% in study conducted by [22] and [23] in Southwest and North Central, Nigeria.
-The prevalence of HBV among the pregnant women in the study area shows that HBV is endemic and may purse a risk of mother-to-child transmission.
+Similarly, the prevalence of HBV was also lower than 8.3% and 6.49% in studies conducted by [22] and [23] in Southwest and North Central, Nigeria.
+The prevalence of HBV among the pregnant women in the study area shows that HBV is endemic and may pose a risk of mother-to-child transmission.

-The prevalence of HBV among the pregnant women in relation to their sociodemographic factors such as age, marital status and level of education in our present study shows that the prevalence was highest among in age 16-20 yrs, single and uneducated.
-Most notably, the results of study on the high prevalence of HBV among the pregnant women of age; 16-20 yrs (8.3%) seem to contradict other study conducted by [21], [19] and [12] who reported high prevalence of HBV among pregnant of the following age group; 27-28 yrs (6.11%), 21-30 yrs (63.57%) and 31-49 yrs (9.0%) respectively.
-The prevalence of the HBV was significantly associated with the age of the pregnant women, and this suggest that age may be the possible risk factors for the prevalence of the virus although the underlying mechanism of the association between the virus and the age of the pregnant women were not investigated in this study.
-For, marital status, the result of our present study show that the prevalence was highest among the pregnant women that are single, and this is not in agreement with the study conducted by [19] in Uganda and [21] in Cameroon who report high prevalence of HBV among the married and widowed.
-The high prevalence of HBV among the pregnant women who are uneducated in our present study suggest that they may likely have no knowledge of the risk of transmission of the virus and may also predisposed to HBV infection.
-The high prevalence of the virus among the pregnant women who are uneducated in our study also contradict with the result of the study conducted by [21] and [24] who reported high prevalence of the virus among pregnant women with secondary and primary level of education.
-The prevalence of the virus was not significantly associated with the level of the education of the pregnant women, and this implies that level of education may not be a factor that determine the prevalence of HBV among pregnant women and this is against recent literature that shows that pregnant women with tertiary level of education are more likely to have the knowledge and prevention of HBV infection [24].
+The prevalence of HBV among pregnant women in relation to their sociodemographic factors such as age, marital status and level of education in our present study shows that the prevalence was highest among those aged 16-20 years, single and uneducated.
+Most notably, the results of the study on the high prevalence of HBV among pregnant women aged; 16-20 yrs (8.3%) seem to contradict other studies conducted by [21], [19] and [12] who reported a high prevalence of HBV among pregnant of the following age group; 27-28 yrs (6.11%), 21-30 yrs (63.57%) and 31-49 yrs (9.0%) respectively.
+The prevalence of HBV was significantly associated with the age of the pregnant women, and this suggests that age may be a possible risk factor for the prevalence of the virus although the underlying mechanism of the association between the virus and the age of the pregnant women were not investigated in this study.
+For, marital status, the result of our present study shows that the prevalence was highest among pregnant women who are single, and this is not in agreement with the study conducted by [19] in Uganda and [21] in Cameroon who report a high prevalence of HBV among the married and widowed.
+The high prevalence of HBV among the pregnant women who are uneducated in our present study suggests that they may likely have no knowledge of the risk of transmission of the virus and may also predisposed to HBV infection.
+The high prevalence of the virus among the pregnant women who are uneducated in our study also contradicts the result of the study conducted by [21] and [24] who reported a high prevalence of the virus among pregnant women with secondary and primary levels of education.
+The prevalence of the virus was not significantly associated with the level of education of the pregnant women, and this implies that level of education may not be a factor that determines the prevalence of HBV among pregnant women and this is against recent literature that shows that pregnant women with tertiary level of education are more likely to have the knowledge and prevention of HBV infection [24].